kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 <br/>

-However, for small projects (with a smaller budget) a developer may create a Proof of Concept (PoC) for the algorithm in a scripting language of her choice (like Python or Scala) before turning to C/C++.
-In addition to that, he or she calculates some quality metrics like mean squared error (MSE) or accuracy to show (off) how well the logic is performing.
+However, for small projects (with a smaller budget) the developers may create a Proof of Concept (PoC) for the algorithm in a scripting language of their choice (like Python or Scala) before turning to C/C++.
+In addition to that, the engineers usually want to calculate some quality metrics like mean squared error (MSE) or accuracy (for classification tasks) to show (off) how well the logic is performing.

 The "architecture" on the development machine would look similar to the following diagram:

 <img src="{{ site.baseurl }}/assets/blog/poc-arch.png" alt="poc-arch" width="90%"/>

+The functional blocks may be code blocks of a single Python script or alternatively, a collection of scripts passing data files between them.

-After the stakeholders are satisfied, we may refactor the codebase or -- if the target platform (e.g. embedded device) requires a device specific implementation -- rewrite the routine to the target language.
-Sometimes we have to do this also for execution speed and scale.
+After the stakeholders are satisfied, the developers may refactor the codebase or -- if the target platform (e.g. embedded device) requires a device specific implementation -- rewrite the logic to the target language.
+Sometimes the engineers have to do this also for execution speed and scale.

 But how to make sure that the final implementation is functionally as good as the PoC?
-A functional evaluation involves a pure evaluation focusing on the algorithmic part ignoring communication issues and other intergration effects.
+Usually, a functional evaluation involves a pure evaluation focusing on the algorithmic part, often ignoring communication issues and other intergration effects.

-A naive assessment approach would involve compiling generated code, transmit the build to the target device, generate some (artificial) input data, run the executable and simultaniously record the algorithms outputs:
+A naive assessment approach would involve compiling generated code, transmit the build to the target device, generate some (artificial) input data, run the executable and simultaniously record the algorithm's outputs:

 <img src="{{ site.baseurl }}/assets/blog/target-arch.png" alt="target-arch" width="90%"/>

-Even if we use an emulator for the target device or simply compile a regular executable on our develepoment machine, we always have to introduce some overhead "measuring" the algorithm's internals and its output.
-Of course, in return for the additional complexity we will be able to evaluate the real world performance including communication delays and performance fall-offs.
-Also we will be sure that system libraries on the target device are working as intended.
+Even if the developers use an emulator for the target device or simply compile a regular executable on our develepoment machine, they always have to introduce some overhead "measuring" the algorithm's internals and its output.
+Of course, in return for the additional complexity the engineers will be able to evaluate the real world performance including communication delays and performance fall-offs.
+Also they will be more sure that system libraries on the target device are working as intended.

 Let's summarize the key benefits and downsides of the approach above: